 - Whether he is actively resisting arrest or attempting to evade arrest by flight."

-A blood draw is considered a "search and seizure" under the Fourth Amendment, and as such must be done pursuant to probable cause and a warrant from a judge.
-Therefore the police must meet this burden, otherwise the BAC reading can be thrown out by the court.
+But if the police want to get any blood test into evidence against you, they will need more than proof of "reasonable force."
+They still need to show probable cause.
+Why?
+Because a blood draw is considered a "search and seizure" under the Fourth Amendment, and as such must be done pursuant to probable cause and a warrant from a judge.

 So What Do I Do?

-If you have been charged with drunk driving in southern New Jersey, please feel free to call me at 856-432-4113 or contact me through this site to schedule an appointment in my Woodbury office to discuss your case.
+If you have been charged with drunk driving in Burlington, Camden, Gloucester, Salem or Cumberland County, please feel free to call me at 856-432-4113 or contact me through this site to schedule an appointment in my Woodbury office to discuss your case.

 If you are looking for additional information on New Jersey's drunk driving laws, then download my free book, How Much Trouble Am I In?
 A Guide to New Jersey Drunk Driving Law.